rapid7/insightconnect-plugins/plugins/rest/help.md

 ## Technical Details

 ### Actions

 #### DELETE

-This action is used to make a DELETE request.
+This action is used to make a DELETE request

 ##### Input